 - Weight gain: Unexpected weight gain, often accompanied by persistent fatigue, is among the earliest signs of hypothyroidism.
 High TSH levels and weight gain often go hand in hand.
 You might not realize that fatigue and weight gain are linked to a thyroid problem until more symptoms emerge.

-- Other symptoms may include: constipation, a puffy face, hoarseness, dry skin, intolerance to cold, muscle weakness, thinning hair (or hair loss), slowed heartbeat, impaired memory, depression, muscle stiffness/tenderness/aches, joint pains, joint stiffness/swelling, and high blood cholesterol.
+- Other symptoms: People may also experience constipation, a puffy face, hoarseness, dry skin, intolerance to cold, muscle weakness, thinning hair (or hair loss), slowed heartbeat, impaired memory, depression, muscle stiffness/tenderness/aches, joint pains, joint stiffness/swelling, and high blood cholesterol.

 Hypothyroidism and Metabolism